Not why the addiction but why the pain.Dr. Gabor Maté, Physician and Addiction Expert

 If we ignore our emotions, we will spiral downward and be forced to meet them with a face plant.

 Here’s a common example of coping with emotional discomfort with distraction.

 I’m feeling like crap, so I’ll open up a shopping app and buy something that delights me.
 As a result, this action will give my brain a dopamine hit (aka the pleasure and reward chemical secreted in the brain).
 Right away, I will feel some relief, and I don’t feel as crappy as I did just a few minutes ago.

 On the surface, this doesn’t seem to be that destructive.
-However, when we repeat this behavior dozens, hundreds, and thousands of times, we reshape our brain to believe a few things:
+However, when we repeat this behavior dozens, hundreds, and thousands of times, we reshape our brains to believe a few things:

 - Shopping makes me feel whole